jacksoncahn/Prototype-Android-App/README.md

 > The template is also available [with shared UI written in Compose Multiplatform](https://github.com/kotlin/KMP-App-Template).
 >
+> since cloning and using this template for Mapnook, the following link does not apply
 > The [`amper` branch](https://github.com/Kotlin/KMP-App-Template-Native/tree/amper) showcases the same project configured with [Amper](https://github.com/JetBrains/amper).

 ![Screenshots of the app](images/screenshots.png)